 You've made the giant leap to attend Graduate School at UCF.
 What do you do next before applying?
 Review the few simple steps below before you begin and good luck.

 Show All Hide All

-All applications to UCF must be submitted online.
+- All applications to UCF must be submitted online.
 Please review the application deadlines for your program in the Graduate Catalog.
 To apply online, visit www.apply.graduate.ucf.edu.
-Our current application fee is $30 (you can pay online or by calling 407-823-5353).
+Our current application fee is $31.00.
 The application fee is due at the time your application is submitted.
 Please note that your application will not be processed until the application fee is paid.